Atracsys/SlicerAstmPhantomTest/README.md

    - See the recommendation for [artificially ending the rotation measurements](#artifOutOfTracking) prematurly.

 5. <a name="tbWrongOrientation"></a>*The pointer is misoriented in the rendering and/or the angle values are not near 0 when "facing" the tracker.*
    - There is a mismatch between the rotation axes in the tracker's coordinate system (in the [working volume file](#wvRotAxes)) and the rotation axes in the pointer's coordinate system (in the [pointer file](#ptrRotAxes)).
 Those axes should be the same in the world's coordinate system and they are important as they allow for 1) a correct interpretation of the pointer rotations with respect to the tracker and 2) a correct orientation of the 3D pointer model in the display.
+Below is an illustrated example of rotation axes in both coordinate systems:

 ![RotationAxes](/readme_img/rotation_axes_light.svg#gh-light-mode-only)
 ![RotationAxes](/readme_img/rotation_axes_dark.svg#gh-dark-mode-only)